 These automated reminders aim to speed up the customer support process, keep clients in the loop and calm, and keep agents on track.
 In addition, it ensures that tickets with lower priority are not pushed to the back of a queue for too long.

-A well-automated help desk requires key qualities in order to be effective and ensure the clients are satisfied.
-The following are the main qualities that the automation should have:
+A help desk automation workflow requires key qualities in order to be effective and ensure the clients are satisfied.
+The following are the main qualities that the help desk automation should have:

 Simple and easy to use interface

-The automation tools used in a help desk needs to be user-friendly.
+The help desk automation tools used in a ticketing system workflow need to be user-friendly.
 For instance, new support emails from clients should automatically convert to tickets, with no effort.
 Clients and support agents should also be able to track ticket statuses using automated alerts, set up with just a couple of clicks.
 On the other hand, agents should be able to resolve repetitive ticket issues with ease.
 With automated self-service tools like the knowledge base, relevant information becomes easy to access, copy, and paste.

-You should have the option to customize help desk automations.
-One example of an automation that you can customize is ticket processing.
+You should have the option to customize help desk workflow automation ideas.
+One example of the help desk automation ideas that you can customize is ticket processing.
 Even though ticket distribution is through a round-robin ticket assignment process, you can set your system up to tag tickets from priority customers or with certain keywords.
 This allows ticket assignment to the right agents for fast resolution.

 Using these automation ideas in a help desk can improve your customer service.
 Clients will have a good experience and agents will be more productive.
-Equally, it is key to use automation with the right qualities for the best customer service.
+Equally, it is key to use help desk automation ideas with the right qualities for the best customer service.

-Check out BoldDesk, which uses automations that enhance the customer experience.
+Check out BoldDesk, which uses workflow automation that enhance the customer experience.
 Try our BoldDesk free trial to see how it can improve your customer service.
 Feel free to contact the BoldDesk support team with any inquiries about BoldDesk or its features.